 - Forming statewide and regional coalitions since 1994 to protect federal funding (“Pass the ISTEA Please,”) win sustained statewide investment in alternative transportation (HB2017), campaign for regional transportation investments in 2020 (“Getting There Together”) and fight for legislative expansion of alternative transportation funding (SB397 – Safe Streets for All)

-- Co-founding in 2011, and continuing to organize annually, the Oregon Active Transportation Summit to bring together thousands of street users, advocates and policy-makers
+- Co-founding in 2011 the Oregon Active Transportation Summit to bring together thousands of street users, advocates and policy-makers

 - Winning bike racks on all TriMet busses, defending and demanding bike lanes on major Metro Boulevards and adjacent to light rail lines, and winning City of Portland requirement of bike parking with all new development and all schools

 - Early and ongoing advocacy in the creation and funding of the Portland Bike Plan